purpill/hsoe-security/README.md

 Meeting Notes for Monday Pi Setup
 =================================

 	1)	Connected Pi to computer.
 We used the computer as a router to connect to the Raspberry Pi over Wifi to obtain the Raspberry Pi’s IP address using the command ifconfig
 	2)	Set up Github and created a repository.
-My 		username is purpill and the repository name is 		shoe-security.
+My username is purpill and the repository name is hsoe-security.
 If you are running a Mac you can download the Github app otherwise you can access github through the terminal if you are using a unix based operating system.
 Im not sure about Windows since no one had one.

 =====================================